 The Weimar Bauhaus movement brought function and practicality above fanciful designs and romantic whimsical elements.
 Bauhaus gave birth to Modernism, which drove architecture throughout most of the 20th century.

 The tale of two Weimars comes together in the Nazi era.
 When the Nazi’s built their largest concentration camp within Germany, Buchenwald, they drew on Classical Weimar’s past.
 Buchenwald was built into the woods were Goethe used to walk.
 The concentration camp was built around the oak tree where Goethe used to write.
-The Nazi’s drew on the works and themes of the Classical period to legitimize their regime.
+Along with the theological works of Martin Luther, the Nazi’s drew on the works and themes of the Classical period to legitimize their regime.

 Yet, despite their loathing of Bauhaus, the Nazi’s incorporated some Bauhaus design elements into the camp (including the main gate).
 And, some of the first people imprisoned in Buchenwald were the intellectuals who helped craft the Modern period and the Bauhaus.
 The Nazi’s had a special term for their works: degenerate.

 Which brings me back to Anna Amalia.
-It’s difficult to imagine what Weimar or even Germany would be without her.
+It’s difficult to imagine what this city or even Germany would be without her.
 Usually when we travel, I eventually reach a point of feeling like I’m seeing “old dead stuff.”
 After a while, it doesn’t matter how interesting a church or museum is, I’m ready to move on.
 We call it being “cultured out.”
-That doesn’t happen in Weimar.
+That doesn’t happen here.
 Everywhere you feel like you are touching her legacy.

 Visiting Weimar is a lesson in history, but it is also one that captured my attention.
 Around every corner, I learned something new.
 In many cities, cultural legacies are abandoned in favor of new, popular trends.
 But in Germany, the echoes of Classical Weimar and the Weimar Bauhaus movement can still be heard.